AlexeyAlexey/redis_queue_reader/README.md

 # RedisQueueReader

-The first function from the list does not receive parameter and must return true or false.
-The second function from the list takes a result of reading from the redis queue (:undefined or string that have been read from the redis queue).
+The first function from the list does not receive parameter and must return **true** or **false**.
+The second function from the list takes a result of reading from the redis queue (:undefined, :no_connection or string that have been read from the redis queue).
 Every next function from the list gets the result of the calculation of the previous one.

 **While the first function return false the next functions from list not be executed**